chaddjohnson/forex-trading/README.md

 contents of `src/userscripts/build/ctoption.js` into a new Tampermonkey script.
 Now enable the script (a green icon in the Tampermonkey dashboard means its enabled).
 Nothing else is required; when visiting ctoption.com, the userscript will automatically run.
+7. In the "Pop-ups" section of the Chrome Content settings page, add an allowed exception for "https://[*.]ctoption.com:443".

 ### Usage